What to do in Covent Garden, London

 You really can’t go wrong dedicating a few hours to stroll, dine and drink your way through Covent Garden.

-If you are looking for other things to do in London check out our blog post about watching the Changing of the Guard at Buckingham Palace.
+If you are looking for other things to do in London check out our blog posts about watching the Changing of the Guard at Buckingham Palace and 13 Free Things to do in London.